Katekko/flutter_boilerplate/README.md

 ## Getting Started

-TODO: Explain how to user the architeture and how to create new things
+TODO: Explain how to use the architeture and how to create new things